 Once you have referred yourself, or been referred, you will then be offered an assessment appointment with the Service Co-ordinator.
 The co-ordinator will listen to your particular concerns and explain the counselling service to you.
+They will also complete a short evaluation tool to support your safety and wellbeing.
 If it is agreed that counselling best suits your needs, you will be put onto a waiting list to be allocated to a counsellor.

-Counselling sessions last up to one hour and are usually weekly on the same day and time each week.
+Counselling sessions last one hour and are weekly, on the same day and time each week.
 A block of (up to) 8 sessions will be offered.

-Counselling sessions will usually take place at the Macmillan Wellbeing Centre, Monday to Friday during normal office hours.
+Counselling sessions will take place at the Macmillan Wellbeing Centre, Monday to Friday during normal office hours.